creativechain/crea-python-lib/docs/contribute.rst

 How to Contribute
 -----------------

-0. Familiarize yourself with `contributing on github <https://guides.github.com/activities/contributing-to-open-source/>`
+0. Familiarize yourself with `contributing on github <https://guides.github.com/activities/contributing-to-open-source/>`_
 1. Fork or branch from the master.
 2. Create commits following the commit style
 3. Start a pull request to the master branch
-4. Wait for a @jared or another member to review
+4. Wait for a @holger80 or another member to review

 Issues
 ------